megalodon-chess/megalodon/CONTRIBUTING.md

 ## Feature Requests

-Please use the `Enhancement` issue template.
+Please use the `Feature Request` issue template.

 We are thankful for all contributions!